hackshackers/hackshackers-hugo-content/blog/2010/06/the-ipad-is-digital-paper.md

 ---
 title: The iPad is digital paper
+authors:
+- Burt Herman
+date: "2010-06-09"
+_migration:
+  id: 415
+  timestamp: 1483471679
 tags:
 - digital paper
-- e ink
-- electronic paper
 - iPad
 categories:
 - News
-authors:
-- Burt Herman
-date: "2010-06-09"
-_migration:
-  id: 415
-  timestamp: 1482973867
 ---

 I’ve had a love-hate relationship with my iPad.
 And much of that came from all the confusion and debate over what the iPad actually is.